 Prior to entering an interpreter training program, one should develop fluency in both ASL and English.
 Individuals who don’t have ASL as a first language can take anywhere from two to ten years to develop fluency, depending on their training, extent of exposure to ASL and Deaf Culture, and experience.

 Typically, interpreting degree candidates have passed two years of coursework in ASL prior to being accepted into the interpreting skills courses.
 Most graduates of interpreter training programs are ready for entry level work under the guidance of a mentor.

 Where can I get training to become an interpreter?

 There are a number of interpreter training programs in New England.
 These offer courses and degrees geared towards preparing the interpreter for professional interpreting and National Certification.
 The interpreter training program at the University of Southern Maine in Portland offers a BA degree in Linguistics, with a track in ASL/English Interpreting.
-See our links page for more information about this program and others in the region.

 What are the licensing requirements to work in Maine?